nickzoic/nick.zoic.org/art/micropython-esp32-s3-ethernet-poe-ov5640-camera/index.md

 but for my application I'm only interested in sporadic snapshots so hopefully I can just power the camera down between uses.

+W5500 has a default MAC address starting "a4:3c:d7" = "NTX Electronics YangZhou co.,LTD",
+not clear if this is issued by Waveshare or Wiznet or some other party.

 # PoE

 I'm planning on powering this project from [PoE](https://en.wikipedia.org/wiki/Power_over_Ethernet), which